Invisodk/InvisoMacros/README.md

 - Personalize the logo of your macro.
 - Push to Github!

-If you follow these rules, magic will happen and your Macro will be automatically included in the [Inviso Macro Pack](http://inviso.dk/macros) and in our Alteryx installations on the remotes.
+If you follow these rules, magic will happen and your macro will be automatically included in the [Inviso Macro Pack](http://inviso.dk/macros) and in our Alteryx installations on the remotes.

 ## Best practices